 • We regularly run penetration and security tests to ensure your data is protected.

-• We are owned by ING Bank, and must meet the same privacy and security standards applicable to a bank.
+• We are a venture by ING Bank, and must meet the same privacy and security standards applicable to a bank.

 If your bank is one of the many in the Open Banking initiative, you’ll be redirected to your own bank’s authorisation screen or app (using OAuth certification) to confirm and authenticate the connection to Yolt.